Charles Bukowski: 1960s

 E.V.
 Griffith, editor of Hearse Press, published Bukowski's first separately printed publication, a broadside titled "His Wife, the Painter," in June 1960.
 This event was followed by Hearse Press's publication of "Flower, Fist and Bestial Wail," Bukowski's first chapbook of poems, in October 1960.
 "His Wife, the Painter" and three other broadsides ("The Paper on the Floor", "The Old Man on the Corner" and "Waste Basket") formed the centerpiece of Hearse Press's "Coffin 1", an innovative small-poetry publication consisting of a pocketed folder containing forty-two broadsides and lithographs which was published in 1964.
 Hearse Press continued to publish poems by Bukowski through the 1960s, 1970s, and early 1980s.

 Jon and Louise Webb, publishers of the literary magazine The Outsider, featured some of Bukowski's poetry in its pages.
 Under the Loujon Press imprint, the Webbs published Bukowski's It Catches My Heart in Its Hands in 1963 and Crucifix in a Deathhand in 1965.

-In 1964 a daughter, Marina Louise Bukowski, was born to Bukowski and his live-in girlfriend Frances Smith.
+In 1964, a daughter, Marina Louise Bukowski, was born to Bukowski and his live-in girlfriend Frances Smith.
 She would be his only child.

+Bukowski was published by the independent British poetry magazine Iconolatre in 1966.
+The editor, artist John Wilson McCracken, sent a copy of the magazine to Carl Weissner who would later become Bukowski's longtime West German translator.

 Beginning in 1967, Bukowski wrote the column Notes of a Dirty Old Man for Los Angeles' Open City, an underground newspaper.
 When Open City was shut down in 1969, the column was picked up by the Los Angeles Free Press as well as the hippie underground paper NOLA Express in New Orleans.
 In 1969, Bukowski and Neeli Cherkovski launched their own short-lived mimeographed literary magazine, Laugh Literary and Man the Humping Guns.
 They produced three issues over the next two years.